tatomyr/reactive-todo/README.md

 }
 ```

+# Tips

+- Use uncontrolled text inputs and put them wisely, so they won't be rerendered when the input value has been changed.
+- Wrap every component that you want to be rerendered independently with a static wrapper (this one has to have an unique id and its attributes do not rely on state changes).
+- Root component must have the same id as the html element you want to mount your components to.
+(Depends on the algorithm we're using for mounting.)

 # Reactive ToDo Application

 To start dev server run `npm start` or `bash bin/start.sh`.
 Your app will be accessible at